fakhriR233/Stage2-BackEnd-Review-Scoring/readme.md

-# Day 2 Backend, using sequelize ORM Delete
+# Day 2 Backend, using sequelize ORM Database Relation

-ORM for Delete user data, without Auth and Token, or password hash

-Using request through postman, in body with json.
+db only generate not yet migrated.